Reduce As a Line of Defense Against Stress

-works by helping you find your optimal level of stimulating activities and demands (what some people incorrectly call stress or bad stress).
+Reduce works works by helping you find your optimal level of stimulating activities and demands (what some people incorrectly call stress or bad stress respectively).

 Stimulating activities are fun things that you enjoy.
 Demands are things you must do such as clean the house, get your oil changed etc. They are not necessarily stressors, just demands on your time.